Lieutenant Colonel William McKenzie, MC, OBE - Diary - 1914 - 1917 - Part 6

 after their trying winter watch

-in the Trenches. the recent fighting
+in the Trenches.
+The recent fighting

 & the German retirement has had

-a fine reinvivating effect on
+a fine rejuvenating effect on

 them & I guess they will show